awsdocs/aws-codepipeline-user-guide/doc_source/reference-integrations.md

 + Acknowledging jobs and returning results to CodePipeline using `AcknowledgeThirdPartyJob`, `PutThirdPartyJobSuccessResult`, and `PutThirdPartyJobFailureResult`\.
 + Retrieving artifacts from and/or putting artifacts into the Amazon S3 bucket for the pipeline\.
 To download artifacts from the Amazon S3 bucket, you must create an Amazon S3 client that uses Signature Version 4 signing \(Sig V4\)\.
 Sig V4 is required for AWS KMS\.

   To upload artifacts to the Amazon S3 bucket, you must also configure the Amazon S3 `[PutObject](https://docs.aws.amazon.com/AmazonS3/latest/API/SOAPPutObject.html)` request to use encryption through AWS Key Management Service \(AWS KMS\)\.
-AWS KMS uses customer master keys \(CMKs\)\.
-In order to know whether to use the AWS managed CMK or a customer managed CMK to upload artifacts, your job worker must look at the [job data](https://docs.aws.amazon.com/codepipeline/latest/APIReference/API_JobData.html) and check the [encryption key](https://docs.aws.amazon.com/codepipeline/latest/APIReference/API_EncryptionKey.html) property\.
-If the property is set, you should use that customer managed CMK ID when configuring AWS KMS\.
-If the key property is null, you use the AWS managed CMK\.
-CodePipeline uses the AWS managed CMK unless otherwise configured\.
+AWS KMS uses AWS KMS keys\.
+In order to know whether to use the AWS managed key or a customer managed key to upload artifacts, your job worker must look at the [job data](https://docs.aws.amazon.com/codepipeline/latest/APIReference/API_JobData.html) and check the [encryption key](https://docs.aws.amazon.com/codepipeline/latest/APIReference/API_EncryptionKey.html) property\.
+If the property is set, you should use that customer managed key ID when configuring AWS KMS\.
+If the key property is null, you use the AWS managed key\.
+CodePipeline uses the AWS managed key unless otherwise configured\.

   For an example that shows how to create the AWS KMS parameters in Java or \.NET, see [Specifying the AWS Key Management Service in Amazon S3 Using the AWS SDKs](https://docs.aws.amazon.com/AmazonS3/latest/dev/kms-using-sdks.html)\.
 For more information about the Amazon S3 bucket for CodePipeline, see [CodePipeline concepts](concepts.md)\.